Criminal Barristers for Drugs Offences

-The specialist drugs barristers at 25 Bedford Row can provide advice and representation regarding all drugs matters.
-We are expert in defending allegations of conspiracy to supply drugs and have acted in some of the most serious and complex drugs prosecutions.
+Our criminal defence barristers can provide advice and representation at every stage of drugs cases.
+We are experts in defending clients facing the most serious drug charges, including allegations of conspiracy to supply drugs, and have defended in the country’s most high profile, largest and most complex drugs prosecutions.

 Possession of drugs

-Personal possession of drugs – even the smallest amount – can lead to criminal charges and imprisonment in serious cases.
-Although cases of possession of drugs are common, for many defendants a criminal conviction for possession of drugs will have serious consequences for their personal and professional life.
-At 25 Bedford Row, our top drugs barristers work to secure the best outcome in any case, ensuring that clients are properly advised at every stage.
+Personal possession of drugs, even in small quantities, can lead to criminal charges and imprisonment in more serious cases.
+While these types of cases are common, for many defendants a criminal conviction for possession of drugs will have serious consequences for their personal and professional life.
+It is therefore important to take these charges seriously and make sure you have the best possible defence team to support you.

 Possession with intent to supply